Girl names starting with G come with all sorts of appealing qualities. They’re glam and graceful, glowing, and good-hearted.

 What’s more, we’ve always loved at least some G girl names.
 In an earlier age, Gertrude, Gladys, and Geraldine were everybody’s go-tos.
 Times have changed, though, and another group of G baby girl names top the charts today.

 Some have history to spare.
 Others are modern innovations.
-We might not think of G as an especially diverse letter.
-But it does offer two pronunciations: the hard G and the soft J.
+After all, G offers two pronunciations: the hard G and the soft J.

-That means that a surprising number of options await, from chart-toppers to rare gems.
+That means this initial is surprisingly versatile and plenty of options await, from chart-toppers to rare gems.

 GIRL NAMES STARTING WITH G IN THE US TOP 1000

 In English, rock solid classic John becomes equally spare feminine forms Joan and Jane.
 In Italian, it transforms into the flowing and romantic Giovanna, or just Gianna.
 Gianna, in turn, shortens to Gia and Gigi, making this a wildly versatile name.
-The tragic loss of Gianna Bryant, daughter of basketball legend Kobe, put this name on the fast track.
+The tragic loss of Gianna Bryant, daughter of basketball legend Kobe, put this name on the fast track, but sound and style keep it at the top.

 Genesis likely appeals to some parents who consider Grace, too.
 After all, it’s also a word name with significant spiritual overtones, but a meaning that extends beyond religion.
 Genesis ultimately comes from a Greek word meaning origin.
 It signals a beginning – an auspicious meaning for a child’s name, whether or not its status as the first book of the Bible appeals to you.
 With the easy nickname Gen, it reminds us of Genevieve and Jennifer.
 Except no one was using Genesis as a given name until the 1970s, coinciding with the rise of the rock band.